Glossary of sustainability terms used in Aviva

 Absolute Carbon Emissions

-Absolute emissions is the amount of emissions created in a set period of time.
+Absolute emissions are the amount of emissions created in a set period of time.
 Emissions may be based on actual or estimated data and for financed emissions are attributed using an attribution factor.

 Adaptation